reflectoring/reflectoring.github.io/_posts/2021-07-31-complete-guide-to-csrf.md

 If the victim user has an active session opened with `myfriendlybank.com`, the application would treat this as an authorized account transfer request coming from the victim user.
 It would then transfer an amount of `5000` to the account `425654` specified by an attacker.

-## Preventing CSRF attacks
+## Preventing CSRF Attacks

-To prevent CSRF attacks, web applications need to build mechanisms to distinguish a legitimate request from a trusted user of a website from a forged request crafted by an attacker but sent by the trusted user.
+To prevent CSRF attacks, web applications need to build mechanisms to distinguish a legitimate request by a trusted user from a forged request crafted by an attacker but sent by the trusted user.

 All the solutions to build defenses against CSRF attacks are built around this principle of sending something in the request that the forged request is unable to provide.
 Let us look at a few of those.

-### Identifying Legitimate Requests with Anti-CSRF Token
+### Identifying Legitimate Requests with an CSRF Token

-An anti-CSRF token is a type of server-side CSRF protection.
+An (anti-)CSRF token is a type of server-side CSRF protection.
 It is a random string shared between the user’s browser and the web application.
-The anti-CSRF token is usually stored in a session variable or data store.
+The CSRF token is usually stored in a session variable or data store.
 On an HTML page, it is typically sent in a hidden field or HTTP request header that is sent with the request.

-An attacker creating a forged request will not have any knowledge about the anti-CSRF token.
-So the web application will reject the requests which do not have a matching value of the anti-CSRF token which it had shared with the browser.
+An attacker creating a forged request will not have any knowledge about the CSRF token.
+So the web application will reject the requests which do not have a matching value of the CSRF token which it had shared with the browser.

-There are two common implementation techniques of Anti-CSRF Tokens known as :
+There are two common implementation techniques of CSRF tokens known as :
 1. **Synchronizer Token Pattern** where the web application is stateful and stores the token
 2. **Double Submit Cookie** where the web application is stateless